lewis-morris/flarchitect/docs/source/_configuration_table.rst

           :bdg:`type` ``list[str]``
           :bdg-secondary:`Optional` :bdg-dark-line:`Model Method`

-        - Fields accepted during writes but stripped from serialized responses—ideal for secrets like ``password``.
+        - Fields accepted during writes but stripped from serialised responses—ideal for secrets like ``password``.
-          This option is not yet wired into the serializer; custom schema logic is required to enforce it.
+          This option is not yet wired into the serialiser; custom schema logic is required to enforce it.
     * - ``IGNORE_INPUT_FIELDS``

           :bdg:`default:` ``None``